Wheel of Fortune (Australian game show): Major Prize Round (The Golden Wheel)

 From 2000 to 2004, a new progressive jackpot system was added in addition to the car wedges (most of which were from Proton and Daewoo).
 The jackpot starts at $2,000 with another $100 increasing to the pot every night it was unclaimed.
 Two "Jackpot" slivers were sandwiched on one of the "Car" wedges.
 The highest jackpot won was $25,000 (added to the car, a combined prize of almost $50,000).
 This, and the $5,000 prize on the 5,000th episode, was one of only two cash prizes offered on the show.

-From 2004 to 2006, The Golden Wheel saw the number of car wedges decreased to two when it featured a Renault and finally three with a Mitsubishi until the closing of its run on the Seven Network.
+From 2004 to 2006, the Golden Wheel saw the number of car wedges decreased to two when it featured a Renault and finally three with a Mitsubishi until the closing of its run on the Seven Network.

 In the 2008 revival, the standard top prize (white spaces) was increased to $200,000.
 The car wedges (purple spaces) also returned but only two spaces are in play.
 For the beginning of the series, the number of $200,000 wedges started at one and increases one for every night until it was won.
 The same procedure then occurred with the car wedges starting with two.
 If a player acquired the Million Dollar wedge in the main game, one $200,000 space would be replaced with the $1 million top prize.

+In the 2024 revival, the contestant who solves the 3rd puzzle plays a bonus round, which plays in a similar fashion as the American version; after selecting one of three categories, the puzzle is displayed with all instances of R, S, T, L, N, and E revealed, and the contestant must choose three more consonants and another vowel.
+After all instances of the chosen letters are revealed, if the contestant can solve the puzzle within ten seconds, they win a bonus prize.
+In the 2nd bonus round, the contestant who had the most money at the end of the game will play the same bonus round from before.
+This time, playing for cash, with the prize determined by spinning a smaller wheel, which was differed from the Golden Wheel in the past, as it was based on the same bonus wheel from the American version, containing 24 envelopes with values ranging from $10,000 to $50,000.